 Generation of proton gradient across the membrane enhances the delayed fluorescence and results in the I_4 maximum of the DF induction curve (Fig. 4).
-The pH dependence of the herbicide effect on this peak is similar to that of the ratio $(I_4-D_2)/D_2$, used to assess the level of the transmembrane gradient (Fig. 5).
+The pH dependence of th dence of the herbicide effect on this peak is similar to that of the ratio $(I_4-D_2)/D_2$, used to assess the level of the transmembrane gradient (Fig. 5).
 All examined